NikitaPolar/RC832HD-Video-Frame-Trimmer/README.md

 **Features:**
 - Removes frames mostly matching a user-specified blue color.
-- Preserves the original frames and frames per second (FPS).
 - Calculates and displays progress and estimated time remaining (ETA).

 **How it Works:**